fluxninja/aperture/docs/content/applying-policies/quota-scheduler/external-rate-limiting.md

 ```

 External Rate Limiting is a technique to limit the number of outgoing requests
-from services to external API server.
+from services to an external API server.
 Turning apps into spend aware and stay
 within quota limits to avoid cost overages.
 However, not all workloads are on
 same priority, based on application, their priority can be different.
 While
 doing external rate limiting, it is important to ensure prioritized access for